 Industry Impact of Data Silos

-Data silos affect organizations in every sector, but the operational consequences often differ depending on the industry.
+Data silos affect companies in every sector, but the operational consequences often differ depending on the industry.
 In sectors that rely heavily on real-time information, fragmented data can quickly disrupt workflows, decision-making, and customer experiences.

 The following examples illustrate how disconnected systems create industry-specific challenges.

-Healthcare
+1. Healthcare

 In healthcare environments, data silos can directly impact patient care.
 When electronic health records, pharmacy databases, and billing systems operate independently, medical staff may lack a complete view of patient information.